 DECISION MAKERS GUIDE TO INCORPORATING

-You can incorporate in any one of the 50 states or the District of Columbia rather than the state where your business is doing business.
-A corporation is not required to incorporate in the state in which it operates its business, however, it is usually best to incorporate in your home state.
+When you start a business, you technically have the option of incorporating in any one of the 50 states, the District of Columbia, or even U.S. Territories including Puerto Rico.
+A corporation is not required to incorporate in the state in which it operates its business, however, because of a variety of legalities, it’s usually cheapest to simply incorporate in the state where you live (commonly referred to as your home state).

-Three major issues are involved when determining the proper state in which to incorporate your business.
+Four major issues are involved when determining the proper state in which to incorporate your business:

 - The location of your corporation’s facilities.

 - The cost of incorporating in that state versus the additional cost of incorporating in another state and then qualifying that corporation to do business in the state of operations – double incorporation costs.

 - The advantage and disadvantages of the tax impositions of one state versus or in addition to the other.

 - Corporation related laws and judicial systems.